intel-lab-lkp/linux/Documentation/mm/page_frags.rst

 the allocated fragment is not aligned, the caller needs to provide an aligned fragsz if there is an alignment requirement for the size of the fragment.

+Depending on different use cases, callers expecting to deal with va, page or both va and page may call alloc, refill or alloc_refill API accordingly.

 There is a use case that needs minimum memory in order for forward progress, but more performant if more memory is available.
 By using the prepare and commit related API, the caller calls prepare API to requests the minimum memory it